How to Take Smart Notes. One Simple Technique to Boost Writing, Learning and Thinking

 There is ample emphasis on the importance of having a clear, unambiguous procedure to create and store notes (of which there are only three kinds); when such a procedure is effortlessy summoned on daily work, even will-power will not suffer so big challenges to keep the motivation for work afloat.

-But then β€” it is also clear that having good notes is not just about storing them: there must also be an active dialogue with its content.
-Even cognitive bias
+But then β€” it is also clear that having good notes is not just about storing them: there must also be an active dialogue with its content (and here's an example of a possible route).

 TitleHow to Take Smart Notes.
 One Simple Technique to Boost Writing, Learning and Thinking